Download PDF version

 You will also see that there are kitchen facilities, a common room, a drying room, a changing room/ washroom with two hand basins, two toilets and two showers.
 These can all get busy at times, so we would ask that you follow the advice given below.

 Please bring only those numbers of people booked in beforehand.
 It is not the number of bunk spaces which dictates the number of people that the building can accommodate, but the limits of kitchen/ seating/ toilet/ shower facilities and our responsibility to meet fire & safety concerns.
 We also want everyone to be comfortable and not feel too overcrowded.

 There is a visitors’ caving tackle store and charging room in a separate external building – the green door facing you as you exit into the car park.
 This has numerous sockets for charging lights and other electrical equipment as well as shelves for storing wet ropes and tackle bags.
 After your caving trip you can stash your gear in here rather than leaving it strewn around the changing room/ corridors/ car park.
-The key for this store is hung up to the left of the main door.
+The key for this store is hung up to the right of the main door.
 There are also rope washers outside in the entrance driveway (for fine days) or inside near the changing room hand basins (for foul weather only).
 Feel free to use these to clean your tackle.